mj3b/rgds-ai-governance/README.md

 This repository defines **AI governance boundaries only**.

-It is designed to operate alongside—but not inside—decision systems such as **RGDS (Regulated Gate Decision Support)**, which define *how* decisions are recorded, evaluated, and owned.
+Decision systems such as **RGDS (Regulated Gate Decision Support)** define *how* decisions are recorded, evaluated, and owned.

-This separation ensures:
+This separation ensures that:
 - decisions remain valid without AI
 - AI use remains inspectable and reversible
 - governance can evolve independently of delivery tooling

+Every governed decision must remain defensible **if all AI outputs are removed**.

 ---

-## Repository contents
+## Repository Contents

 - **Non-Agentic AI Contract**
-  Formal statement of what AI is explicitly prohibited from doing
+  Formal statement of explicit prohibitions and required human ownership

 - **What AI Will Not Do**
-  Client- and executive-facing clarification designed to reduce adoption risk
+  Executive- and client-facing clarification designed to reduce adoption risk

 - **Service-Line Governance Overview**
   How constrained AI assistance fits into regulated consulting and delivery contexts

-Additional internal enforcement mechanisms and delivery playbooks are intentionally **out of scope** for this public repository.
+Internal enforcement mechanisms, operational playbooks, and delivery-specific procedures are intentionally **out of scope** for this public repository.

 ---

-## Intended audience
+## Intended Audience

 This repository is written for:

 - Program and delivery leaders in regulated environments
-- Quality, compliance, and governance stakeholders
+- Quality, governance, and risk stakeholders
 - Executives responsible for phase-gate approvals
 - Consultants and analysts designing AI-assisted workflows

 It assumes familiarity with regulated delivery—not machine-learning research.